j-schumann/symfony-addons/README.md

     protected static $fixtureGroups = ['test', 'other'];
 ```

+Supports setting the cleanup method after tests via `DB_CLEANUP_METHOD`.
+Allowed values
+are _purge_ and _dropSchema_, for more details see `RefreshDatabaseTrait::$cleanupMethod`.

 ### Using the AuthenticatedClientTrait

 For use with an APIPlatform project with `lexik/jwt-authentication-bundle`.
+Creates a JWT for the user given by its unique email, username etc. and adds it
+to the test client's headers.

 Include the trait in your testcase and call `createAuthenticatedClient`:
  ```php